mghpcc-projects/user_level_slurm_reservations/INSTALL.md

 # Installation Guide

-V1.1  5-Jane-2018
+V2.0  27-Mar-2018

+## Assumptions and Prerequisites

-NOTE: The following assumes Slurm version 15 or greater is installed and running in the cluster.
-For background on Slurm installation refer to the following links:
+1. Slurm version 15 or greater is installed and running in the cluster.
+For background on Slurm installation refer to the following
+links:

   * [How to Install Slurm on CentOS 7 Cluster](https://www.slothparadise.com/how-to-install-slurm-on-centos-7-cluster/)

   * [Slurm on CentOS 7](https://bitsanddragons.wordpress.com/2016/08/22/slurm-on-centos-7/)

+2. MassOpenCloud (MOC) Hardware Interface Layer (HIL) software is installed and aware of all the nodes eligible for ULSR loans.

+3. Node naming is common among HIL and Slurm.
+This implies, but does not require, use of DNS.

+4. All nodes eligible for ULSR loan, when operating as part of Slurm cluster before ULSR software installation, have access to a filesystem also shared with the Slurm control node.

+## Install ULSR Software

 The ULSR software is installed in four main steps: